Data Privacy Lab

 Data Privacy Lab is a program dedicated to teaching and research in areas related to privacy technology.
 The Data Privacy Lab in Harvard University is operating in the Institute for Quantitative Social Science (IQSS).
-Latanya Sweeney founded the Lab and continues as its Director.
-The program was first started in 2001 at Carnegie Mellon University in the Heinz College and in 2002, moved to the School of Computer Science, where it operated until 2011 before moving to Harvard.
+Latanya Sweeney founded the Lab and continues as its director.
+The program was first started in 2001 at Carnegie Mellon University in the Heinz College, replacing the Center for Basic Research in the Social Science.
+In 2002 it moved to the School of Computer Science, where it operated until 2011 before moving to Harvard.
 The University of North Carolina at Charlotte is also running a Data Privacy Lab program and it is functioning in the College of Computing and Informatics.